Barzakh: Shia

-The idea of Barzakh in Shia is significant though in a perspective and manner different from Sufism.
-The Prophet and Shia Imams, particularly the 6th Imam – Imam Jafar As-Sadiq, have explained through various hadiths the treatment, condition, processes, and other intricate details regarding the passage of Barzakh.
+The idea of Barzakh has significance in Shia Islam, though different from its significance in Sufism.
+The Prophet and the Shia Imams, particularly the sixth Imam (Jafar As-Sadiq), have explained through various hadiths the treatment, condition, processes, and other intricate details regarding the passage of Barzakh.
 In Shia theology, there are seven checkpoints in Barzakh.
-The first being kindness/trust/wilayah.
+The first is kindness/trust/wilayah.
 Second is salaat.
-Third is zakaat/khums.
+Third is zakaat or khums.
 Fourth is fasting.
 Fifth is hajj.
 Sixth is cleanliness.
 Seventh is rights.
 It is believed that the terms and conditions to understand Barzakh are limited in scope and full comprehension because it is Shia's belief that it is incomprehensible, to a certain degree, until one actually reaches the realm beyond our physical world.
 A common analogy used is that of a baby in the womb.
 Just as the baby cannot possibly begin to understand the vast outside world until they experience it for themselves, we cannot hope to understand what Barzakh entails until we transition there ourselves.
 Though despite this obstacle, the Shia Imams, as cited through various sayings, have explained Barzakh to a significant degree as compared to other sects within Islam.

 Contemporary interpretations and uses

 The term has also found its way into more contemporary, non-religious sectors of life.
-At least three bands have adopted the name Barzakh, including an Indonesian Jakarta black metal band, a Tunisian oriental metal band and Naqash Ali Shawkat band.
-Additionally, Barzakh was used as the title of a 2011 documentary following citizens of a war-torn Chechen community searching for a lost friend who they believe may have transitioned from our physical world to the realm of Barzakh.
+At least three bands have adopted the name "Barzakh," including an Indonesian Jakarta black metal band, a Tunisian oriental metal band and Naqash Ali Shawkat band.
+Barzakh was used as the title of a 2011 documentary following citizens of a war-torn Chechen community searching for a lost friend who they believe may have transitioned from our physical world to the realm of Barzakh.

-Barzakh and Christian purgatory

-According to the belief of some Christians (mostly Catholics), purgatory is an intermediate state after physical death for expiatory purification.
-This is a temporary place, similar to Barzakh.
-Because they have this in common, some believe that they are the same idea or concept.
-Barzakh is actually closer to the idea of limbo, a place that is between life and the true afterlife.
-In this place, people await their final judgment, much like some definitions of Barzakh.
-The Quranic idea of aʿrāf (“the heights”) is closer to that of Christian purgatory.
-Aʿrāf is also thought of as a place where souls go whose good and bad deeds are too evenly matched to go directly to Paradise or the Fire.